 Is COVID-19 airborne?
 Here is what the experts say

-New Delhi, July 09: There is panic after the World Health Organisation when a group of scientists approached it, with their finding, supporting the possibility of COVID-19 being airborne.
+New Delhi, July 09: There is panic after the World Health Organisation (WHO) when a group of scientists approached it, with their finding, supporting the possibility of COVID-19 being airborne.

 However, experts say that there is no need to panic.
 The finding could mean that the pathogen can be at least temporarily in the air.